-Common Foot Injuries And How To Treat Them
+Foot Injury Types And How To Treat Them

 1. Plantar Fasciitis

-Caused by: A lack of stretching can lead to chronically tight calves and hamstrings—which will make you prone to plantar fasciitis.
+A lack of stretching can lead to chronically tight calves and hamstrings, making you prone to plantar fasciitis.
 Any exercise that puts a lot of pressure on the heel can also be the culprit, like dancing or running.

 2. Stress Fracture

-Caused by: Stress fractures are common among runners who increase their mileage too soon or find themselves “striking” or “landing” improperly; they can also occur in athletes who play on hard surfaces or make a sudden switch to a high intensity workout plan.
+Stress fractures are common among runners who increase their mileage too soon or find themselves “striking” or “landing” improperly; they can also occur in athletes who play on hard surfaces or make a sudden switch to a high-intensity workout plan.

 3. Ankle Sprains

-Caused by: Soccer players can easily sprain their ankles, as can other athletes that use intricate footwork and have to suddenly change direction commonly.
+Soccer players can easily sprain their ankles, as can other athletes that use intricate footwork and have to change direction commonly suddenly.

 - Rest the ankle from activity until pain subsides.